USGBC – U.S. Green Building Council

 Today people know that if they are in a LEED-certified building they are using less energy and water, avoiding waste, saving on maintenance costs, improving indoor air quality, offering comfort to their occupants, and creating less environmental burden on their community.
 They also know that they are in a building that enhances health and wellness.
 Now green building has grown into a trillion-dollar industry, and LEED has become the most widely used green building program in the world.
-View our 2017-19 Strategic Plan.
+View the 2017-19 Strategic Plan.

-Our goal is green building for everyone.
+LEED’s goal is green building for everyone.

 Where LEED began

 In April 1993, Rick Fedrizzi, David Gottfried and Mike Italiano convened representatives from 60 firms and several nonprofits in the American Institute of Architects’ boardroom for the founding meeting.
 It was then that ideas were shared for an open and balanced coalition spanning the entire building industry and for a green building rating system, which would later become LEED.

 The 1990s saw a growing realization of the need to optimize these systems—with people and nature in mind—to create better buildings.